 According to a Jury Verdict Research study that was published this month, the average compensation for a personal injury lawsuit in Texas over the last six years is a compensatory median award for personal injury trials in Texas is $826,892.
 The highest verdict was over $100 million which, obviously, inflated the average verdict.
 The median verdict is only $12,281.
 Certainly, medical malpractice reform in Texas has not helped this number in recent years.
 Unless it is a birth injury case or other claim with long term catastrophic injuries and future medical care or future lost wages, a Texas medical malpractice lawyer is hard to find.

-Keep in mind too Texas is not so much a state as several countries in terms of how they value personal injury cases:
+Keep in mind too, Texas is not so much a state as several countries in terms of how they value personal injury cases.
+So a verdict in East Texas might be very different than a verdict in San Antonio for the exact same case.

 Sample Recent Verdicts in Texas

 - February 2020: $33,525 Verdict: The front of the defendant’s car struck the plaintiff’s sedan after the defendant proceeded past a stop sign she stopped at.
 The impact caused the sedan to land into a yard.
 The plaintiff visited the emergency room two days after the collision.
 The ER staff diagnosed him with soft tissue injuries to his thorax, lower back, and left hand.
 The plaintiff noted that the airbag’s impact caused his left-hand injury.
 He was ultimately diagnosed with multiple disc herniations.
 The plaintiff also suffered radiculopathy to all four limbs.
 Nine days after visiting the ER, he began chiropractic therapy.
 His treatment lasted for about seven months.
 Around that time, he also underwent steroid injections to his spine.
 He testified that the pain in his neck, hand, and rib resolved.
 However, his back continued to cause significant pain.
 The defense counsel argued that the plaintiff’s chiropractic records were not reliable and that hospital records described the collision as minor.
 The jury found the defendant liable and awarded the plaintiff a $33,525 verdict.